adobe/commerce-integration-starter-kit/actions/customer/external/group-deleted/README.md

 }
 ```

-The runtime action must respond to 500 in case of an unexpected error while processing the request.
+The runtime action must respond with 500 in case of an unexpected error while processing the request.
 ```javascript
 return {
     statusCode: 500,